 This can be done by opening the tummy (abdomen) or by a 'keyhole' operation.
 The keyhole option is becoming more popular with surgeons as the recovery is quicker compared to having an open operation.
 However, research suggests that there is little difference in complication rates between the two procedures.
 The keyhole operation is performed through three tiny cuts, the largest of which is only around 1.5 cm in size.

 It is more common that inguinal hernias be repaired by using a mesh.
 This is a thin sheet of material which is usually stitched or glued over the hole of the hernia.
-This has been shown to be stronger and more effective than sewing the edges of the hole together for inguinal hernias.
+This has been shown to be stronger and more effective than sewing the edges of the hole together.
 With time, the mesh safely becomes incorporated into the muscle layer, which results in a very strong, permanent repair.

 Femoral hernia repair

 As the hole through which a femoral hernia has to pass is very tight, there is a significant chance that any bowel that passes into it will become strangulated.
 This means that a femoral repair should be repaired early.
-Like inguinal hernias, femoral hernias are usually repaired using a mesh although some surgeons favour open repair.
+Femoral hernias are usually repaired using a mesh although some surgeons favour open repair.

 Incisional hernia repair

-Incisional hernias vary enormously in size, which means that treatment may differ depending on the size of the incisional hernia.
+Incisional hernias vary enormously in size.
 Again, a mesh is usually used, especially for larger hernias.

 Umbilical and paraumbilical hernia repair

 Smaller hernias are usually repaired by an operation which simply closes the defect with stitches.
-However, umbilical and parumbilical hernias over 2 cm in length are usually repaired by using a mesh.
+However, umbilical and paraumbilical hernias over 2 cm in length are usually repaired by using a mesh.

 Newer techniques mean that people tend to be off work for much shorter periods than in the past.
 Even workers in heavy work can often be back in two weeks.
 The operation is usually very successful.
 However, hernias can return (recur) in a small number of people, when a further operation may be advised.